Also known as: Pulmonary arteriography, Pulmonary angiogram or Angiogram of the lungs

-This test is done in a special unit of a hospital.
+This test is done at a hospital.
 You will be asked to lie on an x-ray table.

 After the x-rays are taken, the needle and catheter are removed.

-Rarely, this test can be used to deliver medications to the lungs when a blood clot has been found.
+Rarely, medicines are delivered to the lungs if a blood clot has been found during the procedure.

 How to Prepare for the Test

 You should not eat or drink anything for 6 to 8 hours before the test.